ishafizan/orientdb/tutorial/README.md

 ### Prerequisites
 Linux or Mac is recommended, and you need Python 3.6+.
 If you are using Windows, either setup a VM or use the Linux Subsystem Python 3.7, orientdb-3.x
+- demodb is the database of an hypothetical Travel Agency that runs a public social platform.
 - note: pyorient does not support 3.0.6 yet ->“Protocol version 37 is not supported yet by this client”

 ### create venv